JeremyTCD/DevOps.ContDeployer/ReadMe.md

 ##### Description
 If options is a noun, its description should be in the following format: <what it is><elaboration/notes><default value>.
 If options is a verb, its description should be in the following format: <what it does><elaboration/notes>.
+### Shared Systems
+#### Logging Strategy
+##### Info Level Log
+The goal of messages at this log level is to provide users with a quick way to verify that PipelinesCE is behaving in the expected manner.
+It is thus a rough overview of what PipelinesCE is doing with an emphasis on operations affected by user input.
+For example, it should begin by notifying the user that project
+"example project" has been built since the user specifies which project to use.
+It should not inform the user that PipelinesCE.Run has been called since the call occurs regardless of user input and is unaffected by user input.
+Messages at the info log level are essentially part a console application's user interface.
+Therefore, they should be written to be as user-friendly as possible:
+- Simple and consistent verbs and nouns
+- Every log message that marks the beggining of an operation should have a corresponding end message
+- Messages should explain ambiguous terms
+##### Debug Level Log
+The goal of messages at this log level is to aid in debugging.
+A common scenario is the throwing of an exception by some lower level library.
+When this occurs, a stack trace and a message gets printed.
+Those hints alone can be insufficient for determining the problem.
+For example, an IndexOutOfRangeException can be thrown in a function.
+In such a scenario we would have no clue what the index was, or the contents of the collection.
+To fill in these gaps, debug level log messages should be used to provide context.
+This means it is insufficient to say "Running pipeline", rather what would be useful would look more like "Running pipeline with options <insert options here>".
+Therefore, log debug level messages wherever additional context can be provided.
+Often this means logging arguments immediately after entering functions.
+Debug logs are not a magic bullet, sometimes it will be necessary to recreate conditions and run with the debugger attached.
+##### Testing Logging
+The goal of testing logging is ensuring that log messages are written at the expected log levels with the expected interpolations.